 As each case is different, it is difficult to say how long it will take for us to make a decision on your case.
 The length of a review can depend on a variety of factors.
 Our website has further information on how cases are prioritised and average processing times.

 You can request that priority be given to allocating and processing your case, if you believe that there are compelling reasons to warrant it.
 Any request should be in writing and accompanied by supporting evidence.
 We will advise you of our decision about priority in writing.

 Where will my application be processed?

-We process applications at our registry in NSW, Victoria, Queensland, Western Australia or South Australia, based on the residential address of the applicants at the time of lodgement of the review application.
+We process applications at our offices (registries) in NSW, Victoria, Queensland, South Australia or Western Australia, based on the residential address of the applicants at the time of lodgement of the review application.
 Where applicants are located in NSW or the ACT, their applications are processed in NSW.
 Where applicants are located in Victoria or Tasmania, their applications are processed in Victoria.
 Where applicants are located in South Australia or the Northern Territory, their applications are processed in South Australia.
 Where applicants are located in Queensland, their applications will be processed in that state.
 Where applicants are located in Western Australia, their applications will be processed in that state.
 If an applicant has moved interstate after lodgement of the review application and before their case is allocated to a Member, their review file will be automatically transferred to and processed by the relevant registry as listed above.

 What happens next?

 We will now ask the department to provide any documents or files it has that relate to the decision you want reviewed.

 We can only review a decision if a valid application has been made.
 We will advise you if it appears that your application is not valid.